-A BFA is a way for married couples to settle financial matters should a marriage break down later.
+A BFA is a way for married or de facto couples to settle financial matters should a marriage break down later.
 Couples can get this agreement at any time during their relationship; In fact, couples commonly get one before entering into a marriage, but they can just as easily get it while they are already married!
 It can also be secured upon the breakdown of a relationship, which bodes well for both parties as it does away with complex and costly litigation.

 While it makes sense from a legal standpoint, there are many reasons why many couples are not open to the idea of getting a BFA.

 For one, starting a relationship with a binding contract can bring forth a sense of mistrust, since it is written in anticipation of a dissolved marriage or de facto relationship.
 Some couples, especially those who are in the “honeymoon” stage of their relationship, may not relish the prospect of having to consider that their relationship might end prematurely.

 Given the disparities in income, a low or non-wage-earning spouse may end up being severely disadvantaged if the BFA limits the amount of spousal support that they may be entitled to receive.
 They could end up unable to sustain the lifestyle they have been accustomed to, which may result in a significantly lower standard of living.

 That being said, there is also a reason why the BFA exists as a legal solution.
 This agreement is not only limited to dividing assets between the spouses; it can also ensure that your children’s inheritance rights are preserved even after the other spouse produces other heirs in another marriage.